aws-samples/ecs-service-connect-yelb-sample-app/README.md

 Be sure to choose the correct region for your deployment.
 ```

-### Migrate from Service Discovery to ECS Service Connect
+### Migrate from Service Discovery to Amazon ECS Service Connect

-To migrate from Service Discovery to ECS Service Connect you can run the provided `./scripts/use-service-connect.sh` script.
+To migrate from Service Discovery to Amazon ECS Service Connect you can run the provided `./scripts/use-service-connect.sh` script.

 To use the provided `use-service-connect.sh` script, you would use the following command: